-This Sub-Fund has a sustainable investment objective by targeting a lower carbon intensity than its reference benchmark (i.e., seek to reduce the carbon intensity of issuers by at least 30% under normal market conditions relative to its benchmark).
+This Sub-Fund has a sustainable investment objective by targeting a lower carbon intensity than a custom comparison benchmark (i.e., seek to reduce the carbon intensity of issuers by at least 30% under normal market conditions relative to its custom comparison benchmark).
 The attainment of the Sub-Fund's sustainable investment objective will be measured by its ability to meet the above carbon intensity target.

-- Reducing Carbon Intensity: The Sub-Fund will reduce the corporate carbon intensity of portfolio relative to the Sub-Fund's benchmark, based on currently available information.
-TCW will evaluate carbon related metrics on a best-efforts basis dependent on third party and issuer-provider data. - ESG Scoring and TCW's Sustainability Assessment Framework provide the key issuer/security specific metrics that are employed to measure the sustainability of the Sub-Fund's investments.
-Specifically: - ESG Scoring: Each investment by the Sub-Fund will be evaluated based on one or more of TCW's ESG criteria and issuers considered by TCW to have average or higher ESG scores will be screened into the investment universe.
+Reducing Carbon Intensity: The Sub-Fund will reduce the corporate carbon intensity of the portfolio relative to the Sub-Fund's custom comparison benchmark, (i.e., seek to reduce the carbon intensity of issuers by at least 30% under normal market conditions relative to its custom comparison benchmark) based on currently available information.
+TCW will evaluate carbon related metrics on a best-efforts basis dependent on third party and issuer-provider data.

+ESG Scoring and TCW's Sustainability Assessment Framework provide the key issuer/security specific metrics that are employed to measure the sustainability of Sub-Fund investments.
+Specifically:

+• ESG Scoring: Each investment by the Sub-Fund will be evaluated based on one or more of TCW's ESG criteria and issuers considered by TCW to have average or higher ESG scores will be screened into the investment universe.
 The specific ESG scores, methodologies and thresholds used will vary by asset class and strategy and should generally result in a reduction of the corporate investment universe by 20%.
 Factors incorporated in the proprietary research score may include indicators such as factors related to physical and transition climate risk, lending standards and practices, deal terms and governance, and community impact among many other topics.
 In making such evaluations, TCW may rely on internal ESG ratings and/or ratings provided by third parties to evaluate potential and current investments.
-These ratings may utilize data from a variety of sources, including third-party providers as well as data that is culled from prospectuses, company filings, calls and meetings with issuers, and other sources. - TCW's Sustainability Assessment Framework: TCW has developed a sustainability assessment framework based on the analysis of how issuers' business activities align with several identified sustainability objectives, which is integrated into the investment process.
+These ratings may utilize data from a variety of sources, including third-party providers as well as data that is culled from prospectuses, company filings, calls and meetings with issuers, and other sources.

+• TCW's Sustainability Assessment Framework: TCW has developed a sustainability assessment framework based on the analysis of how issuers' business activities align with several identified sustainability objectives, which is integrated into the investment process.
 The goal of this analysis is to provide a common set of indicators which are used to screen investments.
 This methodology should not be viewed in isolation, and issuers will also be evaluated against TCW's broader evaluation of an issuer's ESG and sustainability related risks.
 TCW's sustainability objectives target metrics that specifically measure an issuer's contribution to i) GHG emissions intensity, ii) international standards for labor practices, iii) best practices for board governance, and iv) meet minimum expectations for tax compliance and workplace safety.